Set up Shopify Email

 3. Follow the instructions to enter the new CNAME records into your third-party domain manager.

+Changes can take up to 48 hours to complete.
 If the domain verification fails, then verify that the DNS records that you entered into your third-party domain provider match the records that were provided in your Shopify admin.

 Change your sender email address